FAQs: Quality Assurance

 - The CIRB "Unanticipated Problem and/or Noncompliance Worksheet" asks "Has the Network Group/sponsor, the Study Chair, or a Federal agency been notified of this incident, experience, or outcome?
 Please answer Yes if information has been reported via Electronic Data Capture (EDC) as part of routine reporting."
 How do I submit a noncompliance report to SWOG via Electronic Data Capture for SXXXX?

 There is an electronic deviation reporting pilot program for S2012.
-For all other studies, there is no mechanism for reporting protocol deviations that are not related to/resultant from the COVID-19 pandemic via Rave or other means of electronic data capture.
+For all other studies, there is no mechanism for reporting protocol deviations.
 Deviations that meet the CIRB’s definition of unanticipated or serious non-compliance must be reported to SWOG via email to email@example.com.
 If you reported the deviation to firstname.lastname@example.org, and the deviation report was acknowledged without requiring additional immediate action, then this fulfils the reporting requirement to the Lead Group (SWOG).
 (There is no further requirement to report via the EDC to SWOG.)

 - For SXXXX (a CIRB-only study): Patient 678910 had her blood drawn at 12-month timepoint (last week), however the mandatory biopsy from same timepoint was not performed.
 How should I proceed re: documentation and reporting?